Reform of the date of Easter: Fixed date

-The Pepuzites, a 5th-century sect, celebrated Easter on the Sunday following April 6 (in the Julian calendar).
+The Montanists, a 5th-century sect, celebrated Easter on the Sunday following April 6 (in the Julian calendar).
 This is equivalent to the Sunday closest to April 9.
-The April 6 date was apparently arrived at because it was equivalent to the 14th of the month of Artemisios in an earlier calendar used in the area, hence, the 14th of the first month of spring.
+The April 6 date was apparently chosen because it was equivalent to the 14th day of Artemisios in an earlier local calendar, hence, the 14th of the first month of spring.

 The two most widespread proposals for fixing the date of Easter would set it on either the second Sunday in April (8 to 14, week 14 or 15), or the Sunday after the second Saturday in April (9 to 15).
 They only differ in years with dominical letter G or AG where 1 April is a Sunday.
 In both schemes, account has been taken of the fact that—in spite of the many difficulties in establishing the dates of the historical events involved—many scholars attribute a high degree of probability to Friday 7 April 30, as the date of the crucifixion of Jesus, which would make 9 April the date of the Resurrection.
 Another date which is supported by many scholars is 3 April 33, making 5 April the date of the Resurrection.

-In the late 1920s and 1930s, this idea gained some momentum along with other calendar reform proposals, such as the International Fixed Calendar and the World Calendar.
-In 1928, a law was passed in the United Kingdom authorising an Order in Council which would fix the date of Easter in that country as the Sunday after the second Saturday in April.
-However, this was never implemented.
+In the late 1920s and 1930s, this idea gained some momentum along with other calendar reform proposals, such as the International Fixed Calendar (IFC) and the World Calendar.
+In 1928, a law was passed in the United Kingdom authorising an Order in Council which would fix the nationwide date of Easter on the Sunday after the second Saturday in April.
+However, this was never implemented, but remains popular at least within the Church of England.
+In an 2001 article for the WCC, Dagmar Heller, who was the only woman to participate in the 1997 Aleppo Conference, states that Western churches previously preferred a "third option", i.e. a fixed Sunday in April, but tried to accommodate Eastern churches by giving this up.